Lyn Paul website logo. Lyn Paul website banner.

 Tit For Tat!

 1970 marks a watershed in the music industry, with some of the most successful groups of the '60s calling it a day.
-In January Diana Ross abandons the Supremes to embark on her solo career.
-In the Summer of 1970 Simon and Garfunkel give their last concert together and in September the Beatles split up.
+In January Diana Ross abandons The Supremes to embark on her solo career.
+In the Summer of 1970 Simon and Garfunkel give their last concert together and in September The Beatles split up.
 For some it is the end of an era.
-For others, including Lyn Paul and the New Seekers, 1970 is a new beginning ...
+For others, including Lyn Paul and the New Seekers, 1970 is a new beginning...

 In January 1970 the New Seekers release their first album, predictably titled The New Seekers (Philips SBL 7920).
-The sleeve notes by Keith Potger outline his vision of "providing an 'Encore' to the Seekers":
+The sleeve notes by Keith Potger outline his vision of "providing an 'Encore' to The Seekers":

 "No amount of persuasion could bring the original members together again, so a fresh new group was the only answer."